aklinker1/webext-core/docs/guide/index.md

 ###### MV3 Background

-For MV3 background scripts, I recommend just switching to using a bundler since `background.service_worker` only accepts a single script.
+For MV3 background scripts, you need to use a bundler since `background.service_worker` only accepts a single script.